movableink/ember-cli-deploy-github-deployment-status/README.md

 ## What does it actually do?

-Ths plugin uses the [Github Repository Deployments API][1] to create a deployment for a commit and to update it's status based on the success or failure of your deployment.
+This plugin uses the [Github Repository Deployments API][1] to create a deployment for a commit and to update it's status based on the success or failure of your deployment.

 This plugin first implements the `willDeploy` hook where it will create a new deployment for the commit ref specified.
 This will add a new entry to the PR with a status of pending.

 Then, if the deployment is successful, in the `didDeploy` hook, it will update the deployment status to success.
-If you provide at `target_url`, then a link will also be added to the status.
+If you provide at `log_url`, then a link will also be added to the status.

 If, however, the deployment fails and the `didFail` hook is fired, the deployment status will be updated to failed.

 ## Installation